Coronavirus: 1,754 new cases and 11 more deaths reported as hospital numbers pass 500

 There have now been 93,532 cases of coronavirus reported in the Republic since the start of the pandemic last March, and 2,248 deaths.

-The Republic entered a full Level 5 lockdown at midnight with the closure of all non-essential retail, the reintroduction of a 5km travel limit, restrictions on household visits and the delayed reopening of schools until at least January 11th.
+The Republic entered a full Level 5 lockdown at midnight on New Year’s Eve with the closure of all non-essential retail, the reintroduction of a 5km travel limit, restrictions on household visits and the delayed reopening of schools until at least January 11th.

-As of 2pm today, 504 Covid-19 patients are hospitalised, of which 47 are in ICU with 46 additional hospitalisations in the past 24 hours, Nphet said in its daily statement.
+As of 2pm on Friday 504 Covid-19 patients are hospitalised, of which 47 are in ICU with 46 additional hospitalisations in the past 24 hours, Nphet said in its daily statement.

-Dr Tony Holohan, Chief Medical Officer, Department of Health said: “The most concerning trend at present is the rapidly increasing number of people being admitted to hospital - we are now admitting between 50 – 70 people a day to our hospital system.
+Chief medical officer Dr Tony Holoha said: “The most concerning trend at present is the rapidly increasing number of people being admitted to hospital - we are now admitting between 50 – 70 people a day to our hospital system.

 “Unfortunately, we expect this to get worse before it gets better.
 Our health system will not continue to cope with this level of impact.